 What Does a Dehydration Seizure Look Like?

-Remember, these symptoms can vary depending on the severity of dehydration and the individual experiencing the seizure.
 It’s important not to try to diagnose a seizure yourself.
-If you suspect someone is having a seizure, especially if dehydration is a possibility (due to recent hot weather, illness, or strenuous activity), seek immediate medical attention by calling 911.
+If you suspect someone is having a seizure, especially if dehydration is a possibility (due to recent hot weather, illness, or strenuous activity), call 911 or visit an ER.

 How to Prevent Dehydration Seizures